mellowdrifter/Cisco-OSPF-Checker/README.md

 ##OSPF Checker
-This is a simple app to list the ospf interfaces and properties on Cisco routers Uses ospfios.py - A module that will take router output and return a dictionary of interfaces and OSPF values
+This is a simple app to list the ospf interfaces and properties on Cisco IOS routers.
+Uses ios.py - A module that will take router output and return a dictionary of OSPF overview and interface data.

 ###Running
 If run with no arguments, the app will attempt to find _devices.txt_ in the local